 Born and raised in London England, Rebecca's early career was spent working at the BBC in the documentary Arts and History units.
 She moved to Toronto in 2010.

 Rebecca created, produced and directed the online documentary series The Better is Possible Project.
-Intimate and inspiring mini-documentaries about six very different people facing their own personal struggles and how they are using their experiences to fuel change.
+Intimate and inspiring mini-documentaries about five very different people facing their own personal struggles and how they are using their experiences to fuel change.
 A number of the shorts played festivals worldwide.

 Rebecca is a proud member of the global female film collective Film Fatales.